simon-weber/gmusicapi/README.md

 ###Features

-* authentication
+* Authentication:
     * web client
     * music manager

-* loading:
+* Getting library information:
     * all song metadata
     * all user playlist titles and ids (not auto, yet)
     * songs from a specific playlist

-* searching:
-    * songs
-    * artists
-    * albums
+* Song streaming, downloading, and uploading (mp3 only, currently).

-* playlist:
+* Playlist manipulation:
     * creation
     * name changing
     * song addition and removal
     * deletion

-* song:
+* Song manipulation:
-    * downloading - gets a link and download count (GM allows 2 downloads per file)
     * metadata changing (to avoid surprises read protocol_info)
-    * uploading - mp3 only as of now (unlike Google's music manager, it will upload multiple copies of the same file if tags differ.
-Google's backend will actively reject duplicate uploads, however.)
-    * streaming - gets a url that works without authentication
     * removal from library

+* Searching for songs, artists, and albums.

 ###Usage
-gmapi.api.Api is the user-facing interface, and its internal documentation is kept up to date.
+gmapi.api.Api is the user-facing interface.
 To get started, see example.py.
+For other examples, see the testing code.

 ###Dependencies
 The API has been tested on Python 2.7.1+ on linux.